-- 1. Response Paper on the Precepts: For this 750-1000 word paper, please choose one or more precepts and explain how practicing with the one or more you select might bring clarity to how one lives one's life.
+1. Response Paper on the Precepts: For this 750-1000 word paper, please choose one or more precepts and explain how practicing with the one or more you select might bring clarity to how one lives one's life.
 How might working with this precept cultivate wisdom and compassion?
-Being Upright would be your primary source for this paper. - Due date: Friday, 4/17 by 5 p.m. in my mailbox in Kenna 323. - 2.
+Being Upright would be your primary source for this paper.

+Due date: Friday, 4/21 by 5 p.m. in my mailbox in Kenna 323.

+Ideas for writing this response paper:

+- A. Reading about or using a precept (such as I vow not to take what is not give; I vow not to praise self at the expense of others, etc.) has given us an idea of how they are lenses for us to look at our lives, not just commandments.
+How might use of the precept in this way illuminate our suffering? - B. The premise of the above statement is that when we violate the precepts, usually it is out of our suffering.
+Therefore, how can the precepts shine a light on suffering that drives violating the precepts and how can the precepts (or just one precept) bring the practitioner to an ability to have a non-judgmental awareness of what he or she does. - C. This non-judgmental awareness is the foundation of forgiveness of self and the ability to change. - D. Finally, how can the precepts or one precept bring clarity to how we are living our life?
+How does this transform suffering? - 2.
 Response Paper on Non-Duality and the Transformation of Suffering For this 750-1000 word paper, explain how the direct experience of non-duality is achieved in Zen practice and how this experience might transform suffering.
 For this paper, use any of the texts we have read so far and your own experience if applicable.
-You must use at least one text. - Due Date: Friday, 5/1 by 5 p.m. in my mailbox in Kenna 323. - 3.
-Response Paper on How to Cook Your Life.
+You must use at least one text.

+Due Date: Friday, 5/5 by 5 p.m. in my mailbox in Kenna 323.

+Ideas for writing this response paper:

+A. Focus on the work we have done together on the 'gap' between direct experience and concepts.
+For example, think about how often we fuse direct experience and concepts, such as in racism or sexism or any type of stereotype.
+The Zen premise is that our direct experience is actually non-conceptual, but because we abandon our direct experience and instead take refuge in concepts, we come to believe that direct experience and the concepts we use to describe them are one and the same.

+B. How does the practice of non-duality and returning to direct experience transform suffering?

+3. Response Paper on How to Cook Your Life.
 For this 750-1000 word paper, explain how intimacy with all things might transform suffering.
 How does deeply being present in every-day life and with mundane tasks such as cooking cultivate joy?
 Focus on Dogen's own text for this assignment.

-Due Date: Friday, 5/15, by 5 p.m. in my mailbox in Kenna 323.
+Due Date: Friday, 5/19, by 5 p.m. in my mailbox in Kenna 323.